bexhill-digital-futures/dfp/docs/server.md

 `float latitude` - The latitude that lies in the chunk.
 `float longitude` - The longitude.

-Returns a list of `MapLocation` objects as JSON, excluding reviews:
+Returns a list of `MapLocation` objects as JSON, excluding reviews (but including an overall rating):
 ```json
 [
     ...